nsiret/riscv/README.md

 riscv
 =====

-Skeleton for an implementation of a RISC-V processor.
-Outdated and unmaintained.
+Part of a RISC-V processor.